PgBiel/elembic/README.md

-# eleminting
+# elemmic
-An approach for custom elements in Typst
+Custom elements and types in Typst

 ## Source structure

 - `pub/`: Contains public re-exports of each module that needs it (so we can keep some things private)
-- `element`: Anything related to creating and using elements
+- `element`: Functions related to creating and using elements and their rules (set rules, revoke rules and so on)
+- `types`: Functions and constants related to Elemmic's custom type system
-- `fields`: Anything related to element field parsing and types
+- `fields`: Functions related to element field parsing

 ## License